hturnbull93/spreddit/README.md

         username,
         password: passwordDigest,
       });
-      await em.persistAndFlush(user)
+      await em.persistAndFlush(user);
     } catch (error) {
-      return null;
+      return {
+        errors: [
+          { field: "username", message: "that username is already in use" }, ],
+      };
     }
-    return user;
+    return { user };
   }
-};
+}
 ```

 The `UsernamePasswordInput` class is decorated with `InputType`, and `Field` for each property.
+The `UserResponse` `ObjectType` has a nullable errors field, which is an array of `FieldError`s. `FieldError` is another `ObjectType` with a `field` and `message` fields. `UserResponse` also has a nullable `user` field.

-This is used in the `register` method as a type for the `options` arg (which is destructured immediately). `argon2` is installed with `yarn add argon2` and is used to hash the password into a passwordDigest, which is persisted as a new user in the database.
-If the user cannot be created, because the username already exists, it will return null, otherwise it will return the user.
+In the `register` method the `options` arg (which is destructured immediately) is typed with `UsernamePasswordInput`, and it returns a `Promise` that resolves a `UserResponse`.

+`argon2` is installed with `yarn add argon2` and is used to hash the password into a passwordDigest, which is persisted as a new user in the database.
+If the user cannot be created, because the username already exists, it will return a `UserResponse` object with a relevant error, otherwise it will return a a `UserResponse` object with the user.

 The `UserResolver` is then added to the resolvers array of the Apollo Server.